tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 - Bag
 - MBag
 - Fun
-- File
-- Dir
-- Pipe
-- Socket
 - Regex
 - Range
 - Date
 - Sys
-- Supply
 - Chan
 - Ma
 - Work
 - Lazy
 - Term
+- File
+- Dir
+- Pipe
+- Socket
+- Socket::Work
+- Proc
+- Proc::Work

 # Blocks and Flow Controls

 We separate statements with a generic newline or a semicolon in case we have more than one statement on a single line.

 1. Blocks